-Anybody who tells you that they can get any stain out of any clothing is very likely trying to sell you something, and that something just plain won’t work.
+If people say that they can get any stain out of any clothing, they are trying to sell you something, and that something plain won’t work.
 If the stain has been given a chance to set or has been baked in by being run through a dryer, there really isn’t much anybody can do.
 With most stains, the main issue is going to be what you do in that first minute after the stain vector meets the stain host, i.e., ketchup meets white dress shirt.
 Every fabric is different, as is every potential stain-causing substance.
 If you are prepared, the chance of a major permanent stain is reduced immensely.

 The first step is to prevent further staining by removing excess ketchup from the shirt with a napkin.
 The second step is to remove yourself to the bathroom where you are going to get that spot under cold water immediately.
 Rinse it as well as you can, using water pressure to blow the ketchup out of the fabric from the back.
 Next, take out your pretreatment product and apply as directed on the bottle.
 Now rest easy that you’ve done everything you can for now—and maybe you should bring a bib next time.
 There are a variety of stains out there, though, as we’ll see.
 Ketchup is one thing, liquids and solids are all problematic if you’re a messy eater.
 What follows is best practices for getting stains out of clothes.